Skip to content

 Report to FBI IC3 at ic3.gov — especially if money was sent

-Mark the email as phishing in your email client to help block similar messages
+Mark the email as phishing in your email client

 Official sources